Learning or Self-aligning? Rethinking Instruction Fine-tuning: Exp- I : Does Learning Domain-specific World Knowledge Matter for IFT?

 To show this, we compare the experimental results under two settings: harmonious and incompatible.
 Note that the datasets of both two settings contain correct world knowledge, meaning each query-response pair aligns with correct knowledge.
 Therefore, the core distinction between these two settings lies in whether the entailed world knowledge is consistent with the parameter knowledge of the LLM.
 Specifically, training in the harmonious setting only requires learning behavioral norms without the need for learning any additional knowledge, while training in the incompatible setting requires learning both.

-Table~\ref{table:exp1-1} reveals that models fine-tuned under the harmonious setting outperform those fine-tuned under the incompatible setting across homogeneous, in-domain, and out-of-domain evaluations.
+Table~\ref{table:exp1-1} reveals that models fine-tuned under the harmonious setting outperform those fine-tuned under the incompatible setting across homogeneous, in-domain, and out-of-domain evaluations\footnote{Regarding the evaluations of HOMO, ID, and OOD: The homogeneous, in-domain, and out-of-domain evaluations for each domain cover different subsets and the level of difficulty varies across these subsets.
+Therefore, the absolute performance differences between HOMO, ID, and OOD are not directly comparable.}.
 Specifically, the harmonious setting yields mean performance gains of 11.27\%, 14.58\%, and 14.57\% over the incompatible setting for homogeneous, in-domain, and out-of-domain tests, respectively.
 The results indicate that utilizing IFT data, which is consistent with model parameter knowledge and does not inject any additional domain-specific world knowledge, yields superior fine-tuned models.
 This conclusion holds true across homogeneous, in-domain, and out-of-domain evaluations.

 \hypertarget{finding2}{\paragraph{Finding 2.}{} \textit{Using IFT data that aligns with model parameter knowledge yet is erroneous yields better performance than employing those that are correct but incongruent with model parameter knowledge.}}